leila68/Axb/doc/Readme.md

 ### 2- Kernel Variants
 Sparse kernels provide a different performance depending on the sparse storage format they use.
-In this section, we use two sparse kernels, sparse matrix vector multiplication (SpMV) and sparse lower triangular solver (SpTRSV) and show how they should be redesigned for the four different storage formats shown in Section 1.
+In this section, we use two sparse kernels, sparse matrix-vector multiplication (SpMV) and sparse lower triangular solver (SpTRSV) and show how they should be redesigned for the four different storage formats shown in Section 1.